mlabs-haskell/congested-testnet/README.md

 # Request tADA from the faucet
 curl -X POST "localhost:8000" -H "Content-Type: application/json" -d "{\"pubKeyHashHex\": \"$PUBKEYHASHHEX\"}"
 ```

-This part can also be executed using [nix flakes](https://nixos.wiki/wiki/Flakes) inside the current repo with `nix run .#get-tada` (you may need to modify the target address in the flake).

 ### Submitting Transactions